digitalfabrik/integreat-app/docs/06-manual-builds.md

 # Manual builds

-If you want to create `.ipa` or `.apk` builds for testing purposes you can follow this guide.
+If you want to run the app locally or create `.ipa` or `.apk` builds for testing purposes you can follow this guide.
 If you only want to quickly push an update to the stores then take a look [at the CI/CD documentation](08-cicd.md#triggering-a-build-in-ci).

 ## Manually building for iOS